turingschool/curriculum-site/module3/projects/consultancy/development.md

 * Check In 2
     * Monday Week 5
     * During this check in, you will discuss any adjustments you might need to make to your MVP
+    * Review retro notes with your PM
     * You can also use this check in as an opportunity to ask any questions and get help for the final few week of the project.

 * Check In 3
     * Review of near-final work, check for MVP
     * Ask questions, discuss blockers
+    * Review 2nd retro notes
     * Discuss presentation details

 </section>